bem/bem-sdk/packages/naming.presets/README.md

 **Delimiters:**

-Elements are delimited by one hyphen (`-`), modifiers and values of modifiers are delimited by one underscore (`_`).
+Elements are delimited by one hyphen (`-`), while modifiers and values of modifiers are delimited by one underscore (`_`).

 Example: `MyBlock-MyElement_myModifier_modValue`.

 **File structure:**

-* Element names in the file structure haven't any delimiter.
+* Element names in the file structure don't have any delimiters.
 * BEM entities structure scheme: `nested`.
 * Project structure pattern: `${layer?${layer}.}blocks/${entity}.${tech}`.